smok-serwis/cassandra/README.md

 If you choose not to enable the health check, the container will always be marked as healthy.

+# Disabling Prometheus exporter

+Just define an env called `DISABLE_PROMETHEUS`.

 # Enabling Jaeger tracing

 In order to enable Jaeger tracing just define the envs `JAEGER_AGENT_HOST`, and optionally `JAEGER_AGENT_PORT`, which is 6831 by default.
+If you want to submit directly to collector, don't define these, define `JAEGER_ENDPOINT` instead.

 Note that this uses [our custom](https://github.com/smok-serwis/cassandra-jaeger-tracing) version of `cassandra-jaeger-tracing`.